PrimeDemonic/servicenow_ui_flyout/README.md

     Low-level REST wrapper for “Flyout - OpenAI” REST Message (Completions + Responses).
   - `UIFlyoutLLMClient`
     Higher-level “chat-like” helpers for first / next turn patterns (where implemented).
-  - `UIFlyoutChatService` *(prototype / optional)*
-    If unused in your current build, you can remove it.

 - **Notes:**
   - Chat history is not persisted by default (client-only state).